+Apsinès.
 Art Rhétorique.
 Problèmes à Faux-Semblant.

-Texte établi et traduit par Michel Patillon

-Paris: Belles Lettres, 2001 ISBN: 2-251-00492-0
+Texte établi et traduit par Michel Patillon.
+Paris : Belles Lettres.
+2001 ISBN: 2-251-00492-0 par Mirela Saim

-Review by Mirela Saim

-The last decade has accustomed us to a changed and transformed view of the history of rhetoric, particularly because of a new stress on the complex and sometimes paradoxical achievements of the Second Sophistic.
-A large number of studies and modern editions as well as accessible translations have pushed this previously obscure period to the forefront of rhetorical preoccupations.
-And rightfully so, because this is the normative discourse that accompanied and informed the beginnings of Christianity and the dissolution of the classical world.

-In what follows I would like to point to two new volumes that support the previous remarks, while at the same time I will also try to show how much the English and French philological traditions differ in their approach to the same task of contributing reliable tools for the work of the specialist in rhetoric.
+The last decade has accustomed us all with a changed and transformed view of the history of rhetoric, particularly because of a new stress on the complex and sometimes paradoxical achievements of the Second Sophistic.
+A big number of studies and modern editions as well as accessible translations did push this previously obscure period to the forefront of rhetorical preoccupations.
+And rightfully so, because this is the normative discourse that has accompanied and informed the beginnings of Christianity and the dissolution of the classical world.
+In what follows I would like to point to two new volumes that support the previous remarks, while in the same time I will also try to show how much the English and French philological traditions differ in their approach to the same task of providing excellent tools for the work of the specialist in rhetoric.